vinopaldimit/writing-prompt/README.md

 Loading gif made with [loading.io](https://loading.io/) using their free license.
 [Lorem Picsum API](https://picsum.photos/) used to generate picture prompts.
 [Random Word API](https://random-word-api.herokuapp.com/home) used to generate text prompts.

-## Todo
-* Make sure there is enough contrast between image and the text over it.